-I blogged here about the advantages of treating suicide as a form of homicide, in which the killer and the victim occupy the same body.
+I've blogged previously about the advantages of treating suicide as a form of homicide, in which the killer and the victim occupy the same body.
 Now I want to extend the metaphor to the conceptualization of depression.
 Although I believe that every depression is unique, because every depiction of the defective self and every depiction of the oppressive self is unique, I also think that a general consideration of a defective self and an oppressive self can clarify what’s going on.

 In neurotic depression, the conflict is experienced as internal.
-You look in the mirror and think what a fat or pimply or balding slob you are; you say something incorrect in class and think how stupid you are.
+You look in the mirror and think you're a slob, fat or pimply or balding.
+You say something incorrect in class and think how stupid you are.
 You move through life as if you are a short-tempered nanny with an ugly or annoying baby.
 Your depressive lens for interpreting the reactions of other people makes you want them to agree with you that the baby is an intolerable burden.

 In narcissism, the conflict is also not experienced, but here, it’s the despised self that is out of awareness.
 Life is like a Hollywood party ignoring the homeless people watching the red carpet.
-Hollywood parties, I assume, are crucibles of face-losing disappointments, where you feel like crap because you haven’t won an Oscar recently or because you only made 10 million on your last film, but the distraction from the homelessness is well worth the blows to self-esteem.
+Hollywood parties, I assume, are crucibles of face-losing disappointments, where you feel like crap because you haven’t won an Oscar recently or because you only made $10 million in your last film, but the distraction from the homelessness is well worth the blows to self-esteem.

 You are miserable and you know it’s someone’s fault, but you have no idea that it’s you who oppresses you.
-Therapists are enraging because they talk about conflict resolution when you think what’s needed is revolution.
+Therapists are enraging because they talk about conflict resolution when you think what’s needed is a revolution.
 When therapists tell you to modulate the anger that is wrecking your life, you hear an aristocrat telling the poor to be patient.